pablisch/my-app-projects/README.md

 ##### In index.html
 1. Navlink title (currently lines 29 to 34)
-2. App panel requires new image, title and description (e.g. app one is currently lines 61 to 69)
+2. App panel `list` element requires a new image, title and description (e.g. app one is currently lines 61 to 69)
 3. **If** changing the primary app (currently LUPO) you would need to change the default app section (currently lines 132 to 157)

 ##### In projectData.js
-ProjectData.js is a file containing an array of project data objects in the order that they appear.
+`ProjectData.js` is a file containing an array of project data objects in the order that they appear.
 There should always be six uncommented objects.
 Place the new data object int he correct place, i.e. if it is the thrid panal and third navlink, place it as the third object, index 2.
 Make sure you have all data fields included.